STORDIS/monsoon/README.md

 # Monsoon - A data visualization and monitoring solution for SONiC

+<a><button name="button" style = "color: green" onclick="http://monsoon.stordis.com:8080/dashboards">Live Demo</button></a>

 Monsoon uses Prometheus and Grafana for data collection and visualization.
 Apart from using 'node_exporter' (standard data collector for prometheus client) Monsoon uses sonic-exporter to fetch data from SONiC DB to Prometheus and Grafana.
-Try realtime [demonstration](http://monsoon.stordis.com:8080/dashboards).

 * [Monsoon Design](#monsoon-design-monsoon-designimagesmonsoonjpg)
 * [Getting started with monsoon](#getting-started-with-monsoon)